Resources

 Start Mental Health Support This Summer

-In summary, many young people and families find that accessing treatment during the summer months is more convenient than during the year.
-There’s no need to take a leave of absence from school, and summer jobs or internships can be cancelled or postponed more easily than year-round activities.
+In summary, many families find that accessing teen mental health treatment during the summer months is more convenient than during the year.
 In the fall, young people can go back to school or work with stronger self-awareness, better coping skills, and the motivation to reach their goals.

 Visit our blog for content on all things mental health related.